rokudev/SceneGraphDeveloperExtensions/documentation/4-SGDEX_Channel_Tutorial.md

     })
 ~~~~

-This hides the current view (if any) and displays theÂ non-SGDEX view.
+This hides the current view (if any) and displays the non-SGDEX view.

 **Note:** Component controller set's focus on your view, so your view
 should implement proper focus handling.